T3CHNOLOG1C/Discord-ChromeOS/README.md

 # Discord-ChromeOS
-A ChromeOS app to load discord.
+A ChromeOS app to load the browser version of Discord.

 ## Instructions
 1. Unzip to destination of your choice.